 A communication tool that paves the way for enterprise-wide communication via a group chat encompassing all the teams across diverse geographical locations can help bring remote employees together virtually.

-Remote working is here to stay, changing how organizations operate in the future.
-Without a doubt, maintaining employee engagement will be crucial to keep them productive and extend a positive brand image for the company.
-However, following the tips in this article, you can ensure that your remote employees are engaged and productive.
-Additionally, you can use these tips to build a foundation for future success with remote work.
+Remote working is here to stay and while it changes the dynamics of how organizations operate in the future.
+Without a doubt, maintaining employee engagement will be crucial to not only keep them productive but also extend a positive brand image for the company.